aimms/how-to/Articles/526/526-reference-element-style.rst

 Regarding the stock balance; the formulation stays the same.

-Note however, if different modes of transport are allowed between two nodes, there are now multiple arcs between those nodes, thereby increasing the number of inflow arcs and the number of outflow arcs for a particular node.
+Note, however, if different modes of transport are allowed between two nodes, there are now multiple arcs between those nodes, thereby increasing the number of inflow arcs and the number of outflow arcs for a particular node.

 Flexibility: The multiple binary parameter style
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^